microsoft/vs4mac-labs/Web/Azure-SQL-Database/README.md

 Visual Studio for Mac enables you to quickly build modern websites using key technologies, such as ASP.NET Core and Azure SQL Database.

-In this lab you will create and publish an ASP.NET Core website to Azure.
+In this lab you will connect an ASP.NET Core website to Azure SQL Database.

 <a name="Objectives"></a>
 ## Objectives ##